 Nepal Sanctuary Treks mobilized relief efforts immediately after the devastating earthquake of April 2015.

-On this pathetic state, Nepal Sanctuary Treks actively engaged in supporting victim people by distributing emergency relief items of food, supplies, and blankets to the affected people of different region of Nepal.
+In this pathetic state, Nepal Sanctuary Treks actively engaged in supporting victim people by distributing emergency relief items of food, supplies, and blankets to the affected people of different regions of Nepal.
 In addition, the financial support is provided to staff to rebuild their damaged houses as well.

 2. Temporary toilet construction and Relief material distribution at Sarlahi district

-On August 2017, floods and landslides caused by the monsoon precipitations displaced several people when the floodwater gushed into the human settlement in most areas of Terai region.
+In August 2017, floods and landslides caused by the monsoon precipitations displaced several people when the floodwater gushed into the human settlement in most areas of the Terai region.

 The calamities create a massive effect on livelihoods, housing, infrastructure comprising water and sanitation, food stocks and agricultural production.